riita10069/md-translate/README.md

 # md-translate (Markdown Translation Tool)

-A CLI tool for translating documents written in markdown.# Directory structure
+A CLI tool for translating documents written in markdown.

 ## Prerequirements